 Access to data such as users’ photo, location, place of work, name, contact information, etc, leaves them vulnerable to blackmailing, cyberstalking or even physical stalking, as well as doxing (where previously private information is made public in order to shame or harm the victim).

 However, many apps have enhanced users’ security in their paid versions.
-For example, in the paid versions of Tinder and Bumble, one can manually choose the location.
+For example, one can manually choose the location in the paid versions of Tinder and Bumble.
 Happn’s paid version offers users an “incognito mode”, whereby users can hide their profile from those they havena¿t swiped right on and strangers.

 “Thankfully, what we’ve seen over the past few years is that dating apps are moving in the right direction, letting users connect more safely.
 They’re working to keep the data secure, and, in the paid versions of many of the apps, users can do things like manually specify their location or blur their photos,” said Tatyana Shishkova, a security expert at Kaspersky, in a statement.